 - Wakeup Bondi Beach - Shared dorms starting from $37

-Randwick caters to UNSW student population and you can find plenty of apartment complexes.
-The cost is reasonable as compared to apartments in the city.
-Coogee beach is an easily accessible and very popular destination in summers.
-Anzac Parade and Main streets in Randwick including Avoca Street is lined with a variety of restaurants ranging from Indonesian, Japanese, Malay and Mexican.
+Anzac Parade and Main streets in Randwick including Avoca Street are lined with a variety of restaurants ranging from Indonesian, Japanese, Malay and Mexican.
 Randwick has a large British, Irish and European population.
 Coogee Bay Hotel and Coogee Pavilion stay busy till late over the weekends.

 Packed your bags for a trip to the Land Downunder?